 |▲||Invest in local arts by establishing a local grant program to have sculptures, murals, and other art installations throughout Canberra|

-- Light up our neighbourhoods by ensuring that footpaths, bus stops, and bike paths and parks have street lights so people feel safe in and around their homes - our roads should not be better lit that footpaths, which are often broken and inaccessible to many members of our community
+- Light up our neighbourhoods by ensuring that footpaths, bus stops, bike paths and parks have street lights so people feel safe in and around their homes - our roads should not be better lit than footpaths, which are often broken and inaccessible to many members of our community

-- Investing in shared spaces, including parks, toilet facilities, playgrounds, community gardens, and exercise equipment, to create quality public space for people to meet, exercise, and enjoy
+- Invest in shared spaces, including parks, toilet facilities, playgrounds, community gardens, and exercise equipment, to create quality public space for people to meet, exercise, and enjoy

-- Increasing the number of workers at Fix My Street, to be more responsive to community requests
+- Increase the number of workers at Fix My Street, to be more responsive to community requests

 Green our suburbs to reduce urban heat, increase local biodiversity, and make our streets and parks more enjoyable

-- Constructing more urban wetlands and nature reserves, to reduce urban heat, improve water quality, and increase local biodiversity
+- Construct more urban wetlands and nature reserves, to reduce urban heat, improve water quality, and increase local biodiversity

 - Expand ACT Government funding for community-initiated environment and biodiversity management